Pursuing Minimal Sufficiency in Spatial Reasoning: Limitations and Future Work

-While our framework demonstrates strong performance across diverse spatial reasoning tasks, there are several limitations.
-First, our tools rely on geometric information provided by 3D reconstruction models.
+\textbf{Dependence on Perception Quality.} Our framework relies on geometric information provided by 3D reconstruction models.
 Although modern reconstruction models are highly advanced, they may still produce noisy or unstable results under challenging conditions.
 Such errors inevitably propagate to downstream modules.
-Second, our approach lacks an explicit mechanism for mitigating error accumulation between perception modules.
-For instance, a mis-localization in the Object Localization Module might be passed into incorrect directional reasoning in subsequent modules.
-Moreover, evaluation of situated spatial reasoning itself remains an open challenge, as standardized benchmarks and metrics are still underdeveloped.

-We view these limitations as opportunities for future research, particularly toward more robust, error-tolerant reasoning pipelines for spatial reasoning.
+\textbf{Perception Verification.} An explicit mechanism to verify the correctness of the PA's outputs would be beneficial.
+We observe that PA errors typically fall into two categories: \textit{logic errors} (e.g., incorrect coding logic) and \textit{numerical errors} (e.g., noisy bounding boxes or depth estimates).
+While MSSR currently mitigates logic errors through the Reasoning Agent's inspection of the generated code, numerical errors are implicit and difficult to detect without external validation.

+To address this, a promising direction for future research is the integration of a dedicated \textbf{Verification Agent}.
+This agent would serve to validate perception outputs by visualizing them—for instance, by overlaying detected bounding boxes or 3D vectors onto the original 2D images—and cross-checking them against the textual query (e.g., ``Does this box correctly capture the \textit{black} table?'').
+By closing the loop with a verification step that can trigger refinement requests, the system's robustness in complex and ambiguous scenes could be enhanced.